Kryptonions/minitorch/README.md

-# minitorch
+# Homework 4
-deep learning framework only for educational use
+Public repository and stub/testing code for Homework 4 of 10-714.